aroldvalda/SceneMan/README.md

 ### Known Issues:

-*   Altering the scene stack (with push, pop, etc) may cause a crash if you do it within a scene that is not at the top of the stack
+*   Altering the scene stack (with push, pop, etc) may cause a crash if you do it within a scene that is not at the top of the stack.
+This will be fixed sometime in the future

 ### Documentation: